 If you’re an undergraduate student and want to achieve accreditation in psychology, you need to enrol in one of the above accredited courses and take a program in Psychology.

-There are no changes to postgraduate courses in 2018.
+There are no changes to postgraduate courses as part of the reimagined Sydney Undergraduate Experience.